Wisconsin Judge Halts Governor’s Limits on Bar, Restaurant Crowds, Even as COVID Rages

 “Restaurants, taverns, bars, and supper clubs did not cause this pandemic, but they are systematically facing bankruptcy, closure, and economic ruin,” the Tavern League’s website says about the case.
 “Those of us left cannot survive a reduction of 75 percent of our customers proposed by Secretary-Designee Palm.”

-Wisconsin’s coronavirus crisis has deeply alarmed government officials and health experts as its spike in cases has grown worse and worse.
+Wisconsin’s coronavirus crisis has deeply alarmed government officials and health experts as its spike in cases has continued to grow.
 Evers has taken more aggressive action recently, including a field hospital that is set to open this week, with his office saying that “due to the surge in COVID-19 cases in September hospitals are now overwhelmed and fear reaching capacity,” according to a press release.

 Evers has faced resistance to his coronavirus approach throughout the pandemic as Republicans in the state have decried his use of emergency powers as executive overreach.
 That opposition led to the GOP-controlled legislature taking Evers’ administration to court over the state’s “safer at home” order.
 In a May decision, the state’s highest court found the order “unlawful, invalid, and unenforceable,” in a victory for Republicans that played a major role in hampering Evers’ response to the pandemic in the coming months.